Updated: Jul 22

 If you need a reminder to take time for yourself, and you want to hear more from me about creating and using time for yourself to feel better, pop your email in the box below and choose one of the 4 phone wallpapers that I've made with Mamas in mind.

 Dr Zali Yager is a researcher in the area of maternal mental health and body image.
-After 15 years in academia, Zali has started Take Your Time Mama that aims to help Mums to create and use time for themselves, and do the inner work of mothering, in a way that improves their mental health and wellbeing.
+After 15 years in academia, Zali has started exploring opportunities to get all of the best research and information around body image, mental health, and wellbeing, out to the people who need them, including mums.

 You can follow Zali on Instagram @drzaliyager.